Actaer

 • Vector Databases – For retrieval-augmented generation (RAG)

-• Tool APIs – Well-designed interfaces for agent actions
+• Tool APIs – Clean, well-documented interfaces for system actions

 Challenges and Considerations

 It's not all smooth sailing.
-Here are challenges we help clients navigate:
+Here are the challenges we help clients work through:

 Cost Management